Last updated: November 29, 2022

 To get to the next stop, Pearl Beach, follow Mount Ettalong Road past the Mount Ettalong Lookout.
 On the way back down, head into Pearl Beach road towards the beach.

 Pearl Beach is also home to Pearls on the Beach, an iconic Central Coast restaurant that combines relaxed beach house glamour with great hospitality.
-The restaurant is open Thursday to Sunday for both lunch and dinner.
+The restaurant is open from Thursday to Sunday for both lunch and dinner.

 Please note that while the water at Pearl Beach may appear calm, swimming at the northern end is considered dangerous due to strong currents.
 The southern end of the beach is much safer to swim.